-Mont Blanc Stand
+Mont Blanc Stand owner

 “Au Petit Matin” is a dessert shop which is famous for their delicious Mont Blanc cakes (chestnut cream cake).
 The shop is located at Kanazawa of Yokohama-city in Japan.
 The owner and pastry chef of the shop, Harumine Takei has just opened his second shop in Kamakura.
 The second shop is a Mont Blanc and Meringue Chantilly (sweet baked meringue) specialty shop named “Mont Blanc Stand”.
-We, kusukusu Inc., is in charge of interior design, logo design, and shop branding.
+We, kusukusu Inc., is honored to have taken in charge of interior design, logo design, and shop branding.

 We heard that as many as 500 customers came to the pre-opening sampling party.
 Congratulations!
 What do you think is the biggest factor that brought so many people to the pre-opening?

 I think it’s the brochure.
 It’s a simply designed brochure with little information about the shop.
 We distributed 6000 copies to the houses around the shop.
 It was the idea of kusukusu Inc. to make the brochure as simple as possible, so that people who are interested would just access to the web page with detailed info through the QR code on the brochure.
 I think the brochure was very cool!
 I’m sure I have never been able to come up with the design.
 (You can see the brochure below)

 Did you advertise your second shop at your existing shop?

 No, not really.
 I have told about it only to our closer customers, but we did not use POP signboard or anything for advertising.
 But after we’ve distributed the brochures, the existing customers started to know about our second shop, I think.